 Prerequisite: Biology Standard or Biology Honors or Environmental Chemistry AND Earth's Physical Properties.
-Minimum of 480 EWR SAT score OR 18 ACT score OR required Accuplacer Reading (90 or above)/Writing (5 or above) score.
+See page 1 for prerequisite testing required.

 Introduction to Geology is designed for college-bound students with an interest in science.
 This course is a survey of geology which includes the study of earth materials, natural resources, geologic time, and the processes that shape our planet such as earthquakes, volcanic activity, weathering, rivers, glaciers, and more.
 Local and regional field trips are required.
 Introduction to Geology is designed for college-bound students with an interest in science.
 The textbook used for this course is a college level text.
 This course differs from Earth Science-Standard in that all topics will be covered in more depth; additionally, students will be expected to regularly read information pertaining to the content that is written at a higher reading level.
 Laboratory exercises are college level and designed to be inquiry based, emphasizing higher-level critical thinking skills.
 This course is typically offered only during the first semester.